benkrichman/geocontour/README.md

 #### geocontour.masksearch.nodes2()
 Returns a mask over a range of input latitudes and longitudes determined by an input boundary
   - Critera for inclusion of a cell is whether a given number (default=2) of cell nodes (corners) fall within the boundary
-  - Functionally matches geocontour.masksearch.nodes(), but utilizes matplotlib.path functions, though speed is similar to the shapely implementation
+  - Functionally matches geocontour.masksearch.nodes(), but utilizes matplotlib.path functions, which are probably optimized and capable of being vectorized, and thus is significantly faster

 #### geocontour.masksearch.area()
 Returns a mask over a range of input latitudes and longitudes determined by an input boundary